SellaRafaeli/DoggieWalker/README.md

 ````$ shotgun app.rb````

-Any changes you make to the source code should reflecti immediatel after refreshing the browser page.
-However you can 'kill' the server and restart it by typing 'Ctrl-C' and 'shotgun app.rb' again in the terminal.
+Any changes you make to the source code should reflect immediately when refreshing the browser page.
+However, you can 'kill' the server and restart it by typing 'Ctrl-C' and 'shotgun app.rb' again in the terminal.

 ## Play around
 Play around with it - there's not much to do.
 Add a task with a name & description, remove the task, hey presto.
 Go through each file (there are 4 code files, 1 list of packages, and this file) and understand each file's role.
 We'll be changing these files.